SFDC-Assets/ProgressTrail/README.md

 <p align="center"><strong><em>...COMING SOON...</em></strong></p>

-<p align="center">This package includes an Aura component that displays a modified Path component on a record page.</p>
+<p align="center">This package includes an Aura component that displays a modified Path component on a record page.
+It also includes a Flow-based wizard for setting it up.</p>

 <!-- Sections below are Optional -->